vincuo70/MyBlog/000-MakeABlog.md

 ## Now let's fire

+### Prepare post repo

+Create a repo with a markdown file for each post of your blog.
+Carefully assign the file name.
+If the article has images, add a folder with the same name as the file and put the images inside.

 ### Create workspace

 Choose a parent folder, and a new child folder name for your box then